MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 Moving forward, no new features will be added to the AIP add-in.
 Instead, new features are being added to Office built-in labeling that is supported across multiple platforms.
 You might find it helpful to reference [Features supported only by built-in labeling for Office apps](/microsoft-365/compliance/sensitivity-labels-aip#features-supported-only-by-built-in-labeling-for-office-apps).

-Additionally, we have retired the **Azure Information Protection classic client** and **Label Management** in the Azure portal as of **March 31, 2022**.
+We have also retired the **Azure Information Protection classic client** and **Label Management** in the Azure portal as of **March 31, 2022**.
 No further support is provided for the classic client and maintenance versions will no longer be released.
+For more information on other retired Azure Information Protection services, see [removed and retired services](../removed-sunset-services.md)

 All current Azure Information Protection classic client customers must [migrate to the unified labeling platform](../tutorial-migrating-to-ul.md) and upgrade to the [unified labeling client](../rms-client/clientv2-admin-guide-install.md).